March 26 - April 14, 2022

 - Experience India by 4×4 jeep, private bus, train, 4×4 vehicle, and rickshaw!

 - Soak up the hospitality of India’s friendly people while staying in lovely accommodations.

-- Begin your journey early on our Nepal safari from March 12 – 30, 2021.
+- Begin your journey early on our Nepal trip from March 11 to 29, 2022.
 Trek for three days between 3,000 and 7,000 feet, while sleeping at mountain lodges, and game drive for six days in Bardia and Chitwan National Parks.
 Experience a one-hour chartered flight around Mount Everest with our famous guide, Tashi Tenzing.
-View full itinerary.

 Print Trip Safari Options

 |Mar 26–27||Travel to Delhi, India.|

 |Mar 28||Arrive in Delhi from our Nepal trip or from home.||Radisson Blu Plaza Delhi Airport|